 5. Lean on your friends to remind you of what you used to enjoy – and be open to some or all of that changing.
 Write down a list of whatever makes you smile or feel a little better NOW – and keep that list where you can always see it.
-Over time, I have found that I returned to my major life passion, singing and channelling healing songs, and I am releasing another album, Picking Up the Pieces, dedicated to my son and to homicide loss survivors and people who are dealing with grief and loss.
+Over time, I have found that I returned to my major life passion, singing and channelling healing songs, and I have released an album called Picking Up the Pieces, in memory of my son Quinn and dedicated to homicide loss survivors and people who are dealing with grief and trauma.
 I also ended some things in my business that were no longer bringing me joy.
 Doing what I love has really helped me come home to my NEW self, because I am no longer the person I used to be, but there are many pieces of me and my life that I have picked back up along this grief journey.

 7. Go easy on yourself.
 Have self-compassion.
 Don’t allow other people’s or society’s expectations to make you feel like something’s wrong with you.
 Most people are suppressing or struggling with their own grief, and not many people understand that losing someone to gun violence is NOT the same as losing someone to illness or natural causes, and the resulting grief is much more complicated and takes a lot longer to process and begin to live with.